jeckman/wpbook/README.txt

   use your wordpress home url as your canvas callback)
 * Enable pages for things like categories and tags, and enable links to those pages from the header/footer of the post
+* Enable users to select a theme, overriding the default theme/index.php for ease of updates